consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 }
 ```
 ##### Constructor Parameters
-> Constructor Parameters for reference implementation of subnet actor.
+> Constructor parameters for the reference implementation of the subnet actor.
 ```go
 type ConstructParams struct {
     // ID of the current network